ericnjogu/bank-account/README.md

 ## Setup
 - Clone this project
-- Run the following commands to download dependencies and start the application.
+- Run the following commands to download dependencies and build the application.
   ```commandline
     ./gradlew clean build